alexpate30/rAURUM/README.md

 coverage](https://codecov.io/gh/alexpate30/rAURUM/branch/main/graph/badge.svg)](https://app.codecov.io/gh/alexpate30/rAURUM?branch=main)
 <!-- badges: end -->

-The goal of rAURUM is to simplify the process of converting raw CPRD Aurum data, stored in large .txt files, into a ‘analysis-ready’ dataset which can be used for statistical analyses.
-This process is somewhat difficult in R, as the raw data is very large and cannot be read into the R workspace. rAURUM utilises [RSQLite](\url%7Bhttps://CRAN.R-project.org/package=RSQLite%7D) to create SQLite databases which are stored on the hard disk.
+The goal of rAURUM is to simplify the process of extracting and processing CPRD Aurum data into an ‘analysis-ready’ dataset which can be used for statistical analyses.
+This process is somewhat difficult in R, as the raw data is very large, provided in a large number of .txt files, which cannot all be read into the R workspace. rAURUM utilises [RSQLite](\url%7Bhttps://CRAN.R-project.org/package=RSQLite%7D) to create SQLite databases which are stored on the hard disk.
 These are then queried to extract the required information for a cohort of